Seeing the Signs of Bipolar Disorder

 If you or a loved one shows signs of bipolar disorder, VA can provide a diagnosis and several effective treatments to manage the symptoms.
 Many Veterans have been treated for bipolar disorder with great results through medication, counseling, or other support that VA provides.

 Learn more about managing the symptoms of bipolar disorder.

 Some people with bipolar disorder may have thoughts of harming themselves or wish they were dead.
 These thoughts are very serious and need immediate attention.

-Call the Veterans Crisis Line at 1-800-273-8255 and Press 1.
-You can also send a text message to the Veterans Crisis Line at 838255 or use the Veterans Crisis Line online chat.
+To reach the Veterans Crisis Line, Veterans and their loved ones can Dial 988 then Press 1, send a text message to the Veterans Crisis Line at 838255 or use the Veterans Crisis Line online chat.
 The Veterans Crisis Line offers free, confidential support 24 hours a day, 7 days a week, 365 days a year.